Trade directory · Jacksonville metro · Florida

 Licensing Requirements

-Florida requires Class A or Class B Air Conditioning Contractor license through DBPR.
-Class A allows unlimited work, Class B limits to 25 tons or less.
-Must pass business and finance exam plus trade exam.
-4 years experience required for Class A, 2 years for Class B. Renewal every 2 years with 14 hours continuing education.
+Florida requires Class A Air Conditioning Contractor license for unlimited work or Class B for residential only.
+Must pass business and finance exam plus trade-specific exam.
+4 years experience required for Class A, 2 years for Class B. Licenses renew every 2 years with 14 hours continuing education.

 §2